valkey-io/valkey-perf-benchmark/README.md

 #### Automatic Cleanup

-The system automatically cleans up `in_progress` entries on the next workflow run.
+The system cleans up `in_progress` entries on the next workflow run.
 This ensures:

-- Failed benchmark runs are automatically retried
+- Failed benchmark runs are retried
-- Commits stuck in progress don't block future runs
+- Commits stuck in progress do not block future runs
-- The tracking accurately reflects completed work
+- The tracking reflects completed work accurately

 #### Config Tracking

 Each commit is tracked with the actual configuration content used for benchmarking.
-This allows you to:
+This provides:

-- Compare results across different configurations by actual content
+- Comparison of results across different configurations by actual content
-- Track the exact config parameters used for each benchmark
+- Tracking of exact config parameters used for each benchmark
-- Detect when config content changes even if file name stays the same
+- Detection when config content changes even if file name stays the same
-- Benchmark the same commit with different configs
+- Benchmarking the same commit with different configs
-- Ensure reproducibility by storing complete config data
+- Reproducibility by storing complete config data

 #### Manual Commit Management